fsfe/reuse-docs/spec.md

 - License File --- a file containing the text of a license.

-- Copyright and License Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.
+- Copyright and Licensing Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.